 The goal of the “I am College Bound” campaign is to provide New Hampshire high school students with the inspiration, information and planning support to pursue higher education goals.
 The Center for College Planning team especially encourages low-income students, their parents and their mentors to recognize that New Hampshire campuses and the U.S. Department of Education offer strong financial aid programs which enable eligible individuals to access financial assistance in paying for education beyond high school.
 To inform, engage and grow public awareness about financial aid programs, students are incentivized to share content with friends and peers within their networks through monthly promotions.
 Learn more about New Hampshire's “I Am College Bound/I Applied” initiative for high school seniors here.

-April’s I Am College Bound Promo Question:
+May’s I Am College Bound Promo Question:

 In order to complete your Federal Direct Loan Master Promissory Note (MPN), you will need which of the following?
 For help with this answer, click here.

 This month, participating New Hampshire students have the chance to win one of four (4) $50 Picaboo gift cards!
 Make a photo book, create a calendar, design a pillow – all with your favorite photos (perfect for decorating your dorm room with!)!